michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 4.6.20 =
+- Fixed raw HTTP request values, which could cause possible security issues.
+- Fixed a bug that selected locale in the `Associates` screen was not reflected, started in v4.6.18.

 = 4.6.19 - 08/12/2021 =
 - Added the `Security` setting section in the `Misc` screen.
 - Deprecated the `Form` setting section in the `Misc` screen.